Tennessee vs. Ole Miss Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Tennessee vs. Ole Miss Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's contest features the Tennessee Volunteers (10-3, 0-0 SEC) and the Ole Miss Rebels (13-0, 0-0 SEC) matching up at Thompson-Boling Arena in what is expected to be a one-sided matchup, with a projected 77-67 win for heavily favored Tennessee according to our computer prediction.
+Saturday's contest that pits the No. 5 Tennessee Volunteers (10-3, 0-0 SEC) versus the No. 22 Ole Miss Rebels (13-0, 0-0 SEC) at Thompson-Boling Arena has a good chance to be a one-sided matchup based on our computer prediction, which projects a final score of 77-67 in favor of Tennessee, who is big favorites by our model.
 Tipoff is at 6:00 PM ET on January 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!